mozilla/extension-workshop/documentation/publish/add-on-policies.md

 ## No Surprises

 Surprises can be appropriate in many situations, but they are not welcome when user security, privacy and control are at stake.
 It is extremely important to be as transparent as possible when submitting an add-on.
-Users should be able to easily discern what the functionality of your add-on is and not be presented with unexpected user experiences after installing it.
+The user should be able to easily discern what the functionality of your add-on is and not be presented with unexpected user experiences after installing it.

 ### Unexpected features